keyboardDrummer/Miksilo/docs/_docs/grammar/trivia.md

 }
 ```

-If we add this delta to our refactoring, and then apply it, we get the following output program:
+If we add this delta to reorder members, and then run it on the input from before, we get the following output:

 ```scala
 class Example {